Minor in possession

 Depending on the type of offense, you may be able to reinstate your driver license before the full term of the revocation is completed:

-Type of offense Date when you are eligible for early license reinstatement
+Type of offense Date when you're eligible for early license reinstatement

 Possession of firearms No early reinstatement available.

-First offense, possession of alcohol or drugs 90 days after whichever comes last:
+First notice, possession of alcohol or drugs 1 year after whichever comes last:

 • Your 17th birthday.